alfpedraza-aws-devops/kubectl-service/README.md

 curl -vX DELETE http://url.of.this.service/api/fibonacci-job
 ```

+## Dependencies

+This project depends on the Fibonacci micro service as well as many other Kubernetes objects that are deployed to the Kubernetes server.
+The main dependency is with a Kubernetes Job called Fibonacci and with a Kubernetes Horizontal Pod Autoscaler which tracks metrics of the Fibonacci Deployment object and its ReplicaSet.
+See the _deployment_ project for more information about these Kubernetes objects.

 ## Role

 Altough the above operations could be performed by the Kubernetes API server by itself, accessing the API service directly through its REST endpoints requires to get a token and expose the Kubernetes API server to the Internet, which is not desirable.